KennethL/KennethL.github.io/_posts/2020-5-13-OTP-23-Highlights.md

 **Note!**
 The dynamic node name feature is supported from OTP 23.
 Both the temporary client node and the first connected peer node (supplying the dynamic node name) must be at least OTP 23 for it to work.

+### New options to control the use of `epmd`

-The possibility to run Erlang distribution without relying on EPMD has been extended.
-To achieve this a couple of new options to the inet distribution has been added.
+To give the user more control over the use of `epmd` some new options to the inet distribution has been added.

 - `-dist_listen false` Setup the distribution channel, but do not listen for incoming connection.
 This is useful when you want to use the current node to interact with another node on the same machine without it joining the entire cluster.